s2tephen/s2tephen.github.io/_work/upbeat.md

 {% include image.html src='upbeat_logo.png' alt='The UpBeat logo, simple and sunny' caption='The UpBeat logo, simple and sunny' class='right' %}

-In addition to my development role, I also contributed to the app's UX design, planning out the onboarding process, basic user flows, and the interface itself.
+In addition to my development role, I also contributed to the app's UX design, planning out the initial onboarding process, basic user flows, and the interface itself.
 I also designed UpBeat's branding — I was inspired by the Dropbox logo but opted to use less harsh, rounded corners along with the whimsical Bryant typeface.
-This creates an identity that is minimalist and professional (for parents and educators), but at the same time also playful and child-friendly.
+This creates an identity that is minimalist and professional enough for parents and instructors, but at the same time also playful and child-friendly.